The Hitchhiker's Guide to

 Eris: Capital City, Bare Island, Velos City and Key West;

 Eris: Snow Island + Novatriggers and Novabomb information;

 |Pawel Garycki||These maps seem to be designed so you can print and use them to play - no hints:

 Icarus, Acheron, Dion system

 Guides for both Damocles and the Mission Disks, in Word format, with more details than the solutions from the Mission Disks themselves.

-Acheron, Atropos, Bacchus, Clotho, Cronus, Cyclopes, Dion Birmigham Island, Dion North, Dion East, Eris Bare Island, Eris Capital City, Eris Key West, Eris Snow Island, Eris Velos City, Gaea Chaldea City, Gaea Ur City, Icarus, Lachesis, Logos, Mentor, Metis, Pan, Perseus, Solon, Thalia, Theon, Tolosa, Vesta.
+Acheron, Atropos, Bacchus, Clotho, Cronus, Cyclopes, Dion Birmigham Island, Dion North, Dion East, Eris Bare Island, Eris Capital City, Eris Key West, Eris Snow Island, Eris Velos City, Gaea Chaldea City, Gaea Vulcan Island, Gaea Ur City, Icarus, Lachesis, Logos, Lucan (in .XLS), Lucan (Leo), Mentor, Metis, Midas (in .TXT), Pan, Perseus, Solon, Thalia, Theon, Tolosa, Vesta.

 |Jeremy Smith||Detailed hand-drawn maps.